 Know when to fold ’em

-Several years ago, I was playing craps in Las Vegas when the shooter went on a long, long run.
+Before I used into free bets on popular sports, several years ago, I was playing craps in Las Vegas when the shooter went on a long, long run.
 After about 40 minutes without rolling a seven, I had about $750 I took off the table in front of me, and I had about $500 still sitting on the table from the numerous times I pressed my bets or let it all ride.

 In the middle of the pandemonium at the table, I had a funny feeling.
 Despite the euphoria around me, I felt it was time to leave.
 Before I could think more about it, I found the words coming out of my mouth, “Please, take down all my bets.”
 Some of the people at the table ridiculed me, and everyone else thought I was insane.